sudhanshunitinatalkar/sudhanshunitinatalkar/README.md

 Open Source Software
 PC Building & Hardware Repair (laptops & CPUs)

-Current Projects:
-(Add any personal projects you're working on here) Looking to:
+Looking to:
 Learn more about AI/ML and contribute to open-source projects in these areas.
 Connect with other developers and the open-source community.
 Want to collaborate?